isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

         supervisorctl restart app
     fi

+## Enhancing the workflow with HTTP support for supervisord

+The 2 code snippets above let you simply run the deployment operations and get the app restarted if necessary.
+But supervisord does not allow (yet) remote control.

 This can then be very easily extended and triggered remotely by making use of the HTTP xml-rpc interface.

+### Enabling HTTP xml-rpc

-Add the following to your supervisord config
+Add the following to your supervisord config (`/etc/supervisor/conf.d/inet.conf`)

     [inet_http_server]
     port=*:9001